emmytrenks/parallel-computing/README.md

 # Parallel Computing
-My scratch work for parallel and petascale computation.
-Pardon the git logs.
-Please find this of educational value.
+This is my **scratch** work for parallel computing.
+It is designed to showcase paradigms for frameworks often used in supercomputers.